mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 Every 30 orders or so, the customer emails us a few minutes after to make a change.
 Sometimes they realize they mistyped their shipping address.
 Sometimes they've changed their mind entirely and want to cancel the order.

 In TinyPilot's current system, these requests are easy to handle.
-As long as we haven't shipped out their order already, we always honor the customer's request by making the necessary changes in Shopify, our eCommerce platform.
+As long as we haven't shipped out their order already, we just make the change in Shopify, our eCommerce platform.
+When it's time to fulfill the order

 When we transitioned to the 3PL, this is where that "sync once per day" issue came back to bite us.
 If a customer emailed us requesting changes, now we don't know if the order has been fulfilled or not.
 The information we're seeing in Shopify is up to 24 hours out of date.